Kahkashan-waqar/reactnd-project-myreads-starter/README.md

 This repo is a code-along with the first project in the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

+MyReads is just like a books library where we can seacrh and manange the books.
+This webpage consist of two pages, first page you see is the main page where you have three portions for books currently reading, want to read or read.
+The second page is the search page where you can search for additional books.
+On both pages there is a dropdown to select the shelve.

 Most of the commits in this repository correspond to videos in the program.

 ## Project Setup